June 9, 2023

 At most, McCaughey thought Howson may have known the thieves and so passed on a message that the authorities were closing in.
 Or, McCaughey's meeting with the artist, and the paintings subsequent return, may have been a simple coincidence.

-An official enquiry into the incident turned up no new evidence, and so could draw few conclusions.
+An official enquiry into the incident turned up no new evidence.
 Its report was released to little fanfare at the end of August, after which the police abandoned their investigation altogether.

 With the artwork returned safely, all enthusiasm for any further pursuit of the thieves disappeared,